LangUMS/langums/README.md

 }
 ```

 You can mix any properties from the [UnitProperty](#unitproperty) constants.
-Here is a unit declaration that sets the unit's energy to 0% and makes it invincible.
+Below is a unit declaration that sets the unit's energy to 0% and makes it invincible.

 ```c
 unit MyInvincibleUnit {